 You understand.
 I can see you cringing as we remember this very tragic-in-our-mouths life moment TOGETHER.

-These muffins are SRSLY tender and fluffy and they have this spicy combination of cinnamon and cardamom that is gonna tingle your taste buds down to your tippy toes.
+These healthy gluten free zucchini muffins are SRSLY tender and fluffy and they have this spicy combination of cinnamon and cardamom that is gonna tingle your taste buds down to your tippy toes.
 I’m having a moment with cardamom right now.
 Liiiike, it goes on ALMOST everything I eat.

 Those warm flavor profiles are combing with nutty notes of TAHINI that BURST in explosions of flavor goodness and are gonna make yo’ mouth say WHOA.